If you are homeless or about to be homeless, we may have a duty to help you.

 What will happen next

-You will be interviewed by a Case Worker who will ask you some questions to find out about your situation.
+Your case will be investigated by a case worker who will ask you some questions to find out about your situation.
 This is so we can decide what help we may be able to offer you and to make sure people do not abuse the service by making false claims.
 Please be aware that some of these questions may appear intrusive, however they are necessary for us to ensure we have all the information we need to make an appropriate decision.

 Documents to support my case